petrelharp/landscape_geometry/outline.md

 **Questions:**

-1. Can measure distance intrinsically (within the set of accessible locations) or extrinsically (as the crow flies).
+1. Should measure distance intrinsically (within the set of accessible locations) or extrinsically (as the crow flies)?

 **Notes:**

 1. Code the range as 1 for habitable, 0 for accessible but inhabitable, and NA for inaccessible.
 2. The density of heterozygotes says where an expanding wave is and the strength of local drift.

+**To-do:**

+1. Make a generic report applicable to an arbitrary demographic setup.
+2. Test this on flatspace and Sierpinski-ized habitats.